-Located at the center of the campus, the Library supports the teaching program of the college with more than 51,000 volumes plus 6,900 bound periodicals.
+Located at the center of the campus, the Library supports the teaching program of the college with more than 58,000 volumes plus 7,200 bound periodicals.
+Additionally, we have 20 internet computers as well as a collection of periodicals available on line.